The State Government is investing $14.7 million to preserve and enhance Yellagonga Regional Park.

 Yalbunullup Mountain Bike Trails

 The new infrastructure has been purposefully designed to maintain an open view to the lake, provide accessible facilities and complement the surrounding bushland setting.
-The Yalbunullup MTB Trails will be suitable for ages, fitness levels and abilities featuring beginner and intermediate trails.
-Long term sustainability has been key in planning the new trails.
-Trail corridors were carefully selected to minimise impacts on natural and cultural values and will be constructed by professional trail builders in accordance with the Western Australian Mountain Bike Management Guidelines.
+The Yalbunullup MTB Trails is suitable for ages, fitness levels and abilities featuring beginner and intermediate trails.
+Long term sustainability was key in planning the new trails.
+Trail corridors were carefully selected to minimise impacts on natural and cultural values and were constructed by professional trail builders in accordance with the Western Australian Mountain Bike Management Guidelines.

-Local trail builders, Three Chillies Design will soon commence construction of this exciting new trail network.
-WCP Civil will undertake the carpark works while Element Construction will begin construction of the toilets and pavilion.
+Local trail builders, Three Chillies Design constructed this exciting new trail network.
+WCP Civil undertook the carpark works while Element Construction constructed the toilets and pavilion.

 Contact the project team